Practice Areas

 A third OVI / DUI charge can be overwhelming, but you do not have to go through it alone.

-Although every case is different, your DUI lawyer will fight vigorously for your rights and best interest.
-The police may have lacked a reason to stop you in the first place or the court may be miscalculating the lookback period for your charge.
-Mistakes are also common with how BAC tests are conducted and substance abuse treatment may spare you from some of the harshest penalties.
-An experienced lawyer can also help with the administrative process of getting your license back.
+Although every case differs, your DUI lawyer will fight vigorously for your rights and best interests.
+The police may have lacked a reason to stop you in the first place, or the court may be miscalculating the lookback period for your charge.
+Mistakes are also familiar with how BAC tests are conducted, and substance abuse treatment may spare you from some of the harshest penalties.
+An experienced third offense OVI lawyer can also help you get your license back administratively.

-So no matter the details of a third OVI, it’s always best to speak with a knowledgeable and dedicated attorney.
-At LHA, we have successfully defended countless individuals in situations a lot like yours, charged with their third OVI.
-Our experience, skill, and compassion helped them get their charges reduced, dismissed, or found not guilty in court. let us help you too.
+So, no matter the details of a third OVI, it’s always best to speak with a knowledgeable and dedicated attorney.
+At LHA, we have successfully defended countless individuals charged with their third OVI in situations similar to yours.
+Our experience, skill, and compassion helped them get their charges reduced, dismissed, or found not guilty in court.
+Let us help you, too.

 Facing Your Third DUI?
 Contact LHA.

 If you have been pulled over for an OVI, whether it’s your first or subsequent time, you’re likely stressed, angry, and worried.
-We get it, but the best thing to do is to call the experienced Cincinnati DUI lawyers with Luftman, Heck & Associates.
-In Cincinnati, attorney Brad Groene can walk you through your options and build a defense to get you past it.
+We get it, but the best thing to do is to call an experienced lawyer with a solid background defending against third-time OVI charges like those with Luftman, Heck & Associates.
+In Cincinnati, 3rd OVI attorney Brad Groene can walk you through your options and build a defense to get you past it.

 Don’t hesitate to contact us 24/7 for a free consultation at (513) 338-1890 or email us at advice@cincinnaticriminalattorney.com.